-Mainstream media has highly popularised the InfoSec industry by usually portraying the hackers and the righteous guys in a high stake cat and mouse game.
-In actuality, Cyber Security is not all fun and games but is a broad field where even mastering one of them is a long and continuous process.
+Mainstream media has highly popularised the InfoSec industry.
+They usually portray the hackers and the righteous guys in a high stake cat and mouse game.
+But in actuality, Cyber Security is not all fun and games.
+It is a broad field where even mastering one of them is a long and continuous process.
 The various domains that it encompasses to Learn Cyber Security are…

-If you are an admirer or passionate to learn cyber security and are looking for a career in the field, We Cybervie recommends that you start by researching on the basic applications of Cyber Security and attacks like the OWASP top 10 to understand the functions and perspectives of the current security scenario.
+If you are an admirer or passionate to learn cybersecurity and are looking for a career in the field, you’re at the right place.
+We Cybervie, recommends that you start by researching the basic applications of Cyber Security and attacks.
+Some of them are the OWASP top 10 to understand the functions and perspectives of the current security scenario.
 To become an expert in the field, it is required to master a vast range of technical and soft skills.
-Clearly, you then need to start working on building the relevant skill set which we discuss in detail in this article – Essential skills to get a Cyber Security Job.
-It is no secret that there is a shortage of people trained in information security – especially about the lack of women in tech and in this specific industry.
+Clearly, you then need to start working on building the relevant skillset which we discuss in detail in this article – Essential skills to get a Cyber Security Job.
+It is no secret that there is a shortage of people trained in information security.
+Especially about the lack of women in tech and in this specific industry.

-Choose a Niche Graduation: If you are new to this field and are planning to start a career in this field, this is the direct route to set your roots and will be the first step to learn cyber security.
-The best course of action is to choose computer science degrees or computer engineering degrees as these two realms will help you land different cybersecurity jobs as they cover and help hone the basic programming and networking skills.
+Choose a Niche Graduation: Are you are new to this field and are planning to start a career in this field?
+This is the direct route to set your roots and will be the first step to learn cybersecurity.
+The best course of action is to choose computer science degrees or computer engineering degrees.
+Since these two realms will help you land different cybersecurity jobs because they cover and help hone the basic programming and networking skills.
 One may later pursue a Masters degree in a specialized field to captivate the interests of large corporations.

-Get an Authorised Certification: Supposing that you are looking for a change of career or only want to get your feet wet in the InfoSec domain, then you may go for the large variety of security courses.
+Get an Authorised Certification: Supposing that you are looking for a change of career or only want to get your feet wet in the InfoSec domain.
+Then you may go for a large variety of security courses.
 These can be pursued both in-person in the form of a training program as well as online, however, in-person classes do maintain more credibility.
 This method provides a short-term and low-cost route to cybersecurity if you do not have enough time to join a full-time program.

 The most sought-after certifications are as follows: